 When learning plans are available digitally, on the factory floor, workers become more engaged with their own skills development.
 Additionally, workers have quick access to their profile page that provides real-time visibility into all their skills and assignments directly at their workstations.
 When new skills are added or work instructions updated, they are automatically notified which ensures that they are also up-to-date with their training.

-“Because employees can see their own skills matrix and monitor their progress, they will be motivated to improve,” explains Katie Bessette, HR Manager ABB’s Saint-Jean plant in Canada.
+“Because employees can see their own skills matrix and monitor their progress, they will be motivated to improve,” explains an HR manager at an electrical installations company.

 3. Captures collective knowledge